 Equity Acceleration upon a Change in Control.
-The terms and provisions of the 2000 SIP as in effect prior to the adoption of the Amended and Restated Plan will continue to govern prior awards until all stock awards granted prior to the adoption of the Amended and Restated Plan have been exercised, forfeited, canceled, expired, or otherwise terminated in accordance with the terms of such grants.
-Under both the 2000 SIP and the Amended and Restated Plan, the Board of Directors of the Company, in its discretion, can provide for acceleration of the vesting and the lapse of restrictions on all outstanding options or other awards upon a Change in Control (as defined in the 2000 SIP or the Amended and Restated Plan, as the case may be).
+Under the Amended and Restated Plan, the Board of Directors of the Company, in its discretion, can provide for acceleration of the vesting and the lapse of restrictions on all outstanding options or other awards upon a Change in Control (as defined in the Amended and Restated Plan).
 Under the employment agreement for each NEO other than Mr. Jackson, certain awards granted at or prior to the time of original entry into the employment agreement will vest if the NEO's employment is terminated without Cause or the NEO resigns for Good Reason within 24 months following a Change in Control.
 Generally, under the applicable award agreements, outstanding options, RSUs, and the earned portion of any PBRSUs (including any shares earned under a multiplier component) vest automatically, subject to certain conditions, if the Company terminates the officer's employment with the Company without Cause, including a deemed termination for Good Reason (as these terms are defined in the applicable award agreement), in connection with or following a Change in Control.
-See "2017, 2016, and 2015 Awards of Equity" above in this proxy statement for a more detailed description of the vesting of outstanding awards of RSUs and PBRSUs upon termination following a Change in Control.
+See "2018, 2017, and 2016 Awards of Equity" above in this proxy statement for a more detailed description of the vesting of outstanding awards of RSUs and PBRSUs upon termination following a Change in Control.

 Medical and Other Benefits.
 The tables below do not include certain medical, disability, or outplacement services benefits that may be payable on termination as set forth in the Named Executive Officers' employment agreements.
-We also do not include any amounts payable on termination that are generally available to all employees on a non-discriminatory basis.
+We also do not include any amounts payable on termination that are generally available to all employees on a non- discriminatory basis.
 As described in their employment agreements, Messrs.
-Gutmann, Schromm, Hall, and Rolls are generally entitled to Company-paid continuation of group health plan benefits under COBRA regulations for a period of up to one year following termination without Cause or resignation for Good Reason (including circumstances involving a Change in Control).
+Gutmann, Schromm, and Rolls are generally entitled to Company-paid continuation of group health plan benefits under COBRA regulations for a period of up to one year following termination without Cause or resignation for Good Reason (including circumstances involving a Change in Control).
 Mr. Jackson is entitled to the continuation of medical benefits for a period of up to two years upon a termination without Cause or resignation for Good Reason within 24 months following a Change in Control.
-As of December 31, 2017, the monthly cost of such benefits for such officers ranged between approximately \$359 to \$1,337 depending on the medical, dental, and vision elections and dependent enrollment.
+As of December 31, 2018, the monthly cost of such benefits for such officers ranged between approximately \$359 to \$1,337 depending on the medical, dental, and vision elections and dependent enrollment.
 Finally, the tables do not include amounts (see footnote (5) to the Summary Compensation Table) payable by the Company on behalf of each Named Executive Officer to cover the cost of an additional \$500,000 of life insurance, which insurance benefit is not generally available to all employees on a non-discriminatory basis and would be realized in the event of the death of the Named Executive Officer.
 Messrs.
-Gutmann, Schromm, Hall, and Rolls are also entitled to outplacement services following a termination without Cause or resignation for Good Reason in an amount not to exceed \$5,000.
+Gutmann, Schromm, and Rolls are also entitled to outplacement services following a termination without Cause or resignation for Good Reason in an amount not to exceed \$5,000.

 Retirement.
 A normal retirement is treated as a resignation other than for Good Reason in the tables.
 Upon retirement, Named Executive Officers would receive earned but unpaid salary and accrued but unused vacation time.
+On March 8, 2019, Mr. Hall retired from the Company and, pursuant to his employment agreement, received earned but unpaid salary and accrued but unused vacation time.

 Cash Incentive Program.
-We describe our cash incentive program in the CD&A under "Elements of Our Compensation Program - Semi-Annual Cash Incentive Program."
+We describe our cash incentive program in the CD&A under "Elements of Our Compensation Program - Short-Term Cash Incentive Program."